-An investment program that allows investors to contribute small amounts of money, such as $20 a month in regular intervals.
+An investment program that allows investors to contribute small amounts of money, such as $200 a month.
 For example, funds are automatically deducted from the investor's checking/savings account or paycheck and invested in a retirement account or mutual fund.

 One of three possible sales charge schedules imposed by funds that charge fees.
 A special percentage charge assessed when mutual fund shares are redeemed.
 The amount of the fee usually varies depending on how long the investment is held--generally the longer the time period, the smaller the fee.
 Funds sold under several sales charge options usually refer to the shares sold with a back end load as class B shares.